Luo Tong

-Luo Tong (193–228), courtesy name Gongxu, was an official serving under the warlord Sun Quan during the late Eastern Han dynasty and early Three Kingdoms period of China.
+Luo Tong (193 CE–228 CE), courtesy name Gongxu, was an official serving under the warlord Sun Quan during the late Eastern Han dynasty and early Three Kingdoms period of China.

 Life

 Luo Tong was from Wushang County (烏傷縣), Kuaiji Commandery, which is around present-day Yiwu, Zhejiang.
-His father Luo Jun (駱俊), who served the Prince of Chen Liu Chong as his chancellor (陳相) in the Eastern Han dynasty, was killed by the warlord Yuan Shu.
+His father Luo Jun (駱俊; died 197), who served the Prince of Chen Liu Chong as his chancellor (陳相) in the Eastern Han dynasty, was killed by the warlord Yuan Shu.
 Luo Tong's mother remarried after her husband's death, and became a concubine of the official Hua Xin.
 Luo Tong, who was seven years old then, returned to Kuaiji Commandery with his close friends.
-Before he left, his mother tearfully saw him off, but Luo Tong did not look back when he boarded the carriage.
-When the carriage driver told him his mother was behind him, Luo Tong said, "I don't want to make my mother miss me even more.
-That's why I don't look back."
-Luo Tong was also known for being filial to his stepmother (Hua Xin's official spouse).
+Before Luo Tong left his hometown, his mother tearfully bid him farewell.
+When the carriage driver told him that his mother was looking on from behind, Luo Tong did not turn around.
+When asked why, he said, "If I look back, my mother will only miss me more.
+I don't want to make her suffer."
+This story highlights Luo Tong's filial piety and respect for his family.
+It also shows his loyalty and determination, as he did not let his emotions cloud his duty.

 At the time, there was a famine, so the residents in Luo Tong's hometown and other travellers taking shelter there suffered from hunger.
 Luo Tong was very worried about this and his appetite decreased.
 His elder sister, who was widowed and had no children, was known for being very kind.
 She saw that her brother looked very upset, so she asked him why.
 Luo Tong said, "I feel bad when I can fill my own stomach while those people don't have enough to eat."
 His sister replied, "You're right.
 Why do you suffer in silence and not tell me about this?"
 She then took grain from her personal stores and gave it to Luo Tong, and also informed their mother about it.
 Luo Tong's mother agreed with what they were doing, and she distributed grain to the people.
 Luo Tong became famous after this incident.